-- Ranked in the top 10 in the last three years by U.S. News & World Report, "Best Part-Time Law Programs." - The three-night-a-week (first year), 6-10 p.m. schedule means that if you have a full-time job or full-time family commitments, a top-notch legal education is still within reach. - The entire program takes 3.5-4 years to complete. - Evening students are eligible for externships, student orgs, law review and moot court, and can even petition to transfer to the Day Program after the first year. - Same elite faculty, same outstanding alumni network, same LLS family. - For more info, see our Evening Brochure.
+- >> Ranked 9th by U.S. News & World Report, "Best Part-Time Law Programs," 2018. - >> The Monday-Thursday, 6-10 p.m. schedule means that if you have a full-time job or full-time family commitments, a top-notch legal education is still within reach. - >> The entire program takes 3.5-4 years to complete. - >> Evening students are eligible for externships, student orgs, law review and moot court, and can even petition to transfer to the Day Program after the first year. - >> Same elite faculty, same outstanding alumni network, same Loyola family. - >> For more info, see our Evening Brochure.